-'Brexit' byelection: Zac Goldsmith defeated in shock result
+'Brexit' byelection: Zac Goldsmith defeated in shock result | CNN

 Former Deputy Prime Minister Nick Clegg, who quit as Lib Dem leader after his party’s disastrous showing in last year’s general election, said the result showed those pushing for a so-called “hard Brexit” must think again.

+Guy Verhofstadt, the European Parliament’s lead negotiator on Brexit, tweeted his congratulations to Olney, saying “Europe is watching and we are proud.”

-Goldsmith represented the seat for the Conservatives since 2010 and had won again with a large majority at last year's general election.
-Having resigned in protest at the Heathrow decision, he stood again as an independent candidate.
+Goldsmith represented the Richmond seat for the Conservatives since 2010 and had won again with a large majority at last year’s general election.
+Having resigned in protest at the Heathrow decision, in line with a promise he made to voters, he stood again as an independent candidate.

+Acknowledging Thursday’s result, Goldsmith said the byelection “was not a political calculation, it was a promise that I made and it was a promise that I kept,” the UK’s Press Association news agency reported.

 This was the second bruising election defeat for Goldsmith in recent months.
 He ran for London Mayor in May but lost to Sadiq Khan, now London’s first Muslim mayor, after a bitterly fought campaign in which race and religion proved ugly flashpoints.